open-contracting/kingfisher-process/docs/cli.rst

 Check collection files.

-Performs no checks if the collection's ``steps`` field excludes "check".
+Performs no work if the collection's ``steps`` field excludes "check".

 Errors if the ``ENABLE_CHECKER`` :ref:`environment variable<environment-variables>` is not set.